JUPIX AND PROPERTYFILE

 7.6 With respect to a request or audit under Clause 7.5(i) or Clause 7.5(j) (as applicable), the Provider shall inform the Client immediately if, in its opinion, the Client’s instruction infringes the GDPR or another applicable UK or EU data protection law.

-7.7 The Client agrees to adhere to its obligations as a Data Controller in accordance with the Data Protection Legislation.
+7.7 The Client agrees to adhere to its obligations as a Data Controller in accordance with the Data Protection Legislation and shall indemnify the Provider for any losses incurred as a result of such non-compliance.

 8. Intellectual Property Rights